 I've already discussed this shooting mode in some detail.
 This is a good choice if you need to take a quick shot and don't have much time to fuss with settings such as ISO, white balance, aperture, shutter speed, or focus.
 It's also a good mode to select when you hand the camera to someone else to take a photo of you and your companions.

-For example, I used Intelligent Auto mode to grab a quick shot of the downtown skyline near the river, as seen in Figure 3-1.
-To set this mode, turn the Mode dial to the green AUTO label, as shown in Figure 3-2.
+For example, I used Intelligent Auto mode for a shot of the city skyline, as seen in Figure 3-1.

+Figure 3-1.
+Intelligent Auto Mode Sample Image

+To make this setting, turn the mode dial to the green AUTO label, as shown in Figure 3-2.
 When you select this mode, the camera makes several decisions for you and limits your options in some ways.
 The camera will select the shutter speed, aperture, and ISO setting, along with several other settings over which you will have no control.